If you are an electrified bee amongst all other bees in the hive, how far can you go off-the-grid and still survive?

 Looking at the trends, most likely none of these will come true, so I make one last wish hoping less celebrities die in 2017.
 This one stands a relative chance.
 Specially because many more people asked for it.

-What do I mean by this compact claim is that the scientific code and its instrumentation evolve organically within an ecosystem of ideas and objects.
+The scientific code and its instrumentation evolve organically within an ecosystem of ideas and objects.

 The scientific code in its evolving journey is profoundly sensitive to its initial states as well as randomness along the way.
 Random elements of all kinds such as mistakes and accidents, cultural bias, geographic self-reinforcement among the scientists, charisma, manipulation by power and even the order of discoveries.
 All of these factors have potential to deviate scientific claims to drastically different directions.